 The smartwatch has been offering a ton of features on a very restricted budget.
 Surely, the features are so many that even if the watch lives up to half of its promises, it is a great watch.
 And it really does.

 The reason Virmee VT3 Plus is so cheap at the moment has to do with the company’s bid to outdo its competition by cutting down profits.
-Plus it is a chinese smartwatch.
-But to keep up with the competition and pour money into latest features, they would have to raise the price.
+Plus it is a Chinese smartwatch.
+But to keep up with the competition and pour money into the latest features, they would have to raise the price.

-Anyways, while reviewing this smartwatch we don’t expect it to be best in all aspects.
+Anyways, while reviewing this smartwatch we don’t expect it to be the best in all aspects.
 It claims to be a fitness tracker-cum-smartwatch so we will review it one by one as both.

 Kindly have a quick overview of the features before you get to the detailed review.